 Connect with us

-During this circuit breaker period, some of us might be struggling with what's happening at home and the daily exposure to news about Covid-19 and trying to manage what's happening for you and your family may result in a range of responses.
+We are all going through trying times during this pandemic.
+Some of us might be struggling with what's happening at home and the daily exposure to news about Covid-19 and trying to manage what's happening for you and your family may result in a range of responses.
 Reactions can be emotional, somatic, and/or behavioral, and can impact mental and physical health.
 You might also have questions about how to cope with what you are going through at home.

 We are here for you.
 Reach out to us.
 Write to us and we will respond in 24 hours.